Simple-ML/Simple-ML/docs/DSL/tutorial/stub-language/annotations.md

 * An `@`.
 * The name of the called annotation (here `OnlyForExperts`).

-The code `class VerySpecificMLModel` is **not** part of the annotation call but simply the [class declaration][classes], which is targeted by the annotation call.
+The code `class VerySpecificMLModel` is **not** part of the annotation call but simply the [class declaration][classes] that is targeted by the annotation call.
 Since the annotation `OnlyForExperts` does not specify parameters, we also need not pass arguments and can omit the entire argument list.

 For an annotation with parameters, such as the `Category` annotation that we defined above, we must pass arguments.
 The same syntax is used for arguments of annotation calls as for normal [calls][calls].
 We can use positional arguments: